DarkEsteves/IcarusMods/README.md

 🔋 Meta Power Source (Battery)

-Increased maximum stored energy to 25,000 units
+Decreased maximum stored energy to 25,000 units
 Can be charged in Charging Device

 Rebalanced costs: